yishain11/ras/README.md

             match all Yishai have mr or mrs before and the great after match email
             match password have length greater than 8 and 1 lower case and 1 uppercase and 1 special symbol

+        Intresting problem: how to parse sql like statment? you don't want to assume exactly how the query will look like, since the user will allways be able to suprise you.
+You don't want to be to strict and riggid ether. one way is to maps what word/s can come before or after each keyword.

+    17.8
+        cont - parsing
+            one way to manage the parsing is to assign special symbols to mark the biggening and the ending of certain phrases.
+For example, the condition can be marked with {} after "where", adn so you don't need to guess when the condition starts and ends.
+The downside to this is less SQL syntax and more code like sytanx.
+Still, I think I will start with such solution, and maybe change it later on.
+            So currently, these are the rules for RAS:
+            1. every quesry must start with "match".
+            2. after "match" a qualifier must come. qulifiers can be:
+                2.1 any
+                2.2 n
+                2.3 all
+            3. after qualifier, there most be a type. a type can be:
+                3.1 letters
+                3.2 spaces
+                3.3 words
+                3.4 specific phrase - "help"/"i need" etc.
+            4. after the type, conditions can be added.
+There can be none, one or more conditions.
+A condition is marked by starting with "where" (must).
+After the "where" there must be curly braces "{}" in which the condition will be specified.
+                4.1 conditions are structed like so:
+                    a. condition starts with "have"/"havn't"
+                    b. condition pharse. same structure as regular phrase - from steps 2 to 3 above.
+            5. after all conditions, there must be ";"
+            6. after the query is done, options can be added in in object. options include:
+                6.1 highlight = return the original text to preform the search on with "*" before and after the matches.
+                6.2 number of matches
+                6.3 return the text - should RAS return the txt at all, or aonly the reults.
+                6.4 showIndices = return the indices of the matches in the original text.